Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 Your groundbreaking research has led to the development of your signature Arcane Firearm, which uses the rules below:

-**Crafting your Firearm**{ .inl } During the course of a **:rest-long: Long Rest**, you can spend 1 hour using Smith's Tools to craft one Arcane Firearm.
+**Crafting your Firearm**{.inl} During the course of a **:rest-long: Long Rest**, you can spend 1 hour using Smith's Tools to craft one Arcane Firearm.
 It is only usable by you, you are proficient with it, and crafting another destroys the previous Arcane Firearm.

 **Ability Modifier**{.inl} You can use your Intelligence, in place of Dexterity for its attack and damage rolls.

-**Infusions**{ .inl } Your Firearm can bear one Infusion for a ranged weapon or an arcane focus.
+**Infusions**{.inl} Your Firearm can bear one Infusion for a ranged weapon or an arcane focus.
 At Artificer level 9 it can bear one additional Infusion.

-**Upgrades**{ .inl } Upon creation, your Arcane Firearm gains two Upgrades of your choice from the list of Upgrades at the end of this subclass.
+**Upgrades**{.inl} Upon creation, your Arcane Firearm gains two Upgrades of your choice from the list of Upgrades at the end of this subclass.

 ##### Arcane Firearm